cjdbarlow/Part-One/definitions.md

 The point at which inadequate oxygenation of tissues results in anaerobic metabolism.

 * **Hysteresis**
-When the future state of a system depends not only on its current state, but on the states preceeding it.
+When the future state of a system depends not only on its current state, but on the states preceding it.

 ##I
 * **Ideal Gas**
 A gas which will obey the ideal gas law.
 An ideal gas must have:
 	* Negligible intermolecular attraction
-	* A small molecular volume compared to the space between the molcules
+	* A small molecular volume compared to the space between the molecules

 * **Idiosyncrasy**